-A BoG was established (chaired by E. Alshina) for summary template revision and double-check performance/complexity numbers for non-EE1 proposals, also discuss experiences with SADL from EE, and how to improve its usage.
+A BoG was established (chaired by E. Alshina) for summary template revision and double-checking for performance/complexity numbers for non-EE1 proposals, and also to discuss experiences with SADL from the EE, and how to improve its usage.

-SADL has been used in many parts, gives better insight into impact of architectures and training, and also quantized parameters.
-Has significantly larger runtime than Pytorch, though.
-Should be further clarified with contributors to check if the settings were correct e.g. for the integer conversion.
+SADL has been used in many parts, and gives better insight into impact of architectures and training, and also quantized parameters.
+However, this has significantly larger runtime than Pytorch.
+It should be further clarified with contributors to check if the settings were correct, e.g. for the integer conversion.

-Related contribution (JVET-Z0106) investigates impact of training and performs ablation study, useful to define next EE.
+The related contribution (JVET-Z0106) investigates impact of training and performs ablation study, and is useful to define a next EE.